HoennPE/PHPCaptcha/README.md

 **Note: you can customize everything, but you need to follow the guidelines from the LICENSE file**

+## Upcoming updates
+- Integrated MySQL database (Inserting captcha and data to database)
+- Discord Bot for Verification

 ### Developer
 - princepines